-One of London's most recognisable sights, familiar from dozens of movies, Tower Bridge doesn’t disappoint in real life.
-Its neo-Gothic towers and sky-blue suspension struts add extraordinary elegance to what is a supremely functional structure.
-London was a thriving port in 1894 when it was built as a much-needed crossing point in the east, equipped with a then-revolutionary steam-driven bascule (counter-balance) mechanism that could raise the roadway to make way for oncoming ships in just three minutes.
+With its neo-Gothic towers and sky-blue suspension struts, Tower Bridge is one of London's most recognisable sights.
+London was a thriving port in 1894 when it was built as a much-needed crossing point in the east, equipped with a then-revolutionary steam-driven bascule (counterbalance) mechanism that could raise the roadway to make way for oncoming ships in just three minutes.

-The bridge is still operational, although these days it's electrically powered and rises mainly for pleasure craft.
-It does so around 1000 times a year and as often as 10 times a day in summer; consult the Exhibition website for times to watch it in action.
+The story of building the structure is recounted in the Tower Bridge Exhibition.
+The bridge is still operational, although these days it's electrically powered and raises mainly for pleasure craft.
+Tower Bridge is in action around 1000 times a year and as often as 10 times a day in summer; check the website for lift times.